 - Industrial researchers

 - Academic investigators

 Who should I contact to enroll or establish an institution partnership with RENEW?

-To become involved in RENEW, either as a participant or institution partner, contact Damien Junk, PhD via email firstname.lastname@example.org.
+To become involved in RENEW, either as a participant or institution partner, contact Damien Junk, PhD via email at firstname.lastname@example.org.
 With this affiliation, the course can be positioned as part of a training program in addition to anticipating potential research collaborations.